xamarin/Essentials/CONTRIBUTING.md

 Any proposals for new feature work and new APIs should follow the spirit of these principles:

  * APIs should be simple, direct, and generally implemented with static classes and methods whenever practical
- * Usage of interfaces is to be strictly avoided - API's should be simple and performant
+ * Usage of interfaces is to be strictly avoided - APIs should be simple and performant
  * Custom UI should be entirely avoided
  * UI Code is only allowable in cases where the platform provides an implementation (eg: Browser, Email Composer, Phone Dialer, etc)